Finndersen/adept_ai/README.md

 # Agent Builder

 Easily create self-evolving AI agents that can choose what capabilities they need to dynamically update their instructions, context data and tools.

-Allows an agent to be configured with many capabilities but choose only the ones it needs to get its job done, allowing it to complete a broad range of tasks but not get overwhelmed by context and tool choice.
+An agent is configured with many capabilities but chooses only the ones it needs to get its job done, allowing it to complete a broad range of tasks but not get overwhelmed by context and tool choice.

 The two basic concepts involved are:
 - **Capability** - Consists of a collection of associated tools and context data, along with instructions and examples for how to use them.
 - **AgentBuilder** - Translates a role and list of capabilities into an aggregated dynamically evolving [system prompt](src/dev_ai/prompt_template.md) and set of tools that can be used to define an AI agent's behaviour.

-Capabilities can either be initially enabled, or enabled as required by the agent using a provided tool.

 MCP-based capabilities enable super-simple and flexible integration of one or many MCP servers with your agent.
 All the complexity of MCP session lifecycle management, communication, tool calling, resource retrieval and server notification handling is taken care of automatically.